Esophageal achalasia: Signs and symptoms

 The main symptoms of achalasia are dysphagia (difficulty in swallowing), regurgitation of undigested food, chest pain behind the sternum, and weight loss.
 Dysphagia tends to become progressively worse over time and to involve both fluids and solids.
 Some people may also experience coughing when lying in a horizontal position.

 The chest pain experienced, also known as cardiospasm and non-cardiac chest pain can often be mistaken for a heart attack.
 It can be extremely painful in some patients.
 Food and liquid, including saliva, are retained in the esophagus and may be inhaled into the lungs (aspiration).

-Untreated, mid-stage Achalasia can fully obstruct the passage of almost any food or liquid – the greater surface area of the swallowed object often being more difficult to pass the LES/LOS (lower esophageal sphincter).
+Untreated, mid-stage achalasia can fully obstruct the passage of almost any food or liquid – the greater surface area of the swallowed object often being more difficult to pass the LES/LOS (lower esophageal sphincter).
 At such a stage, upon swallowing food, it entirely remains in the esophagus, building up and stretching it to an extreme size in a phenomenon known as megaesophagus.
-If enough food builds up, it triggers a need to purge what was swallowed, often described as not being accompanied with nausea per-se, but an intense – sometimes uncontrollable need to vomit what was built up in the esophagus, that due to the excessive stretching of the esophageal walls, is easily released without heaving.
-This cycle is so that little to practically no food reaches the small intestines to have its nutrients be absorbed into the bloodstream, leading to progressive weight loss, anorexia, eventual starvation, and death, the final of which may not always be listed as "death by achalasia", contributing to the already inaccurate and/or inconclusive count of deaths caused by the disease, not to mention the variable of other medical factors that could accelerate death of an Achalasia patient's already weakened body.
+If enough food builds up, it triggers a need to purge what was swallowed, often described as not being accompanied with nausea per se, but an intense and sometimes uncontrollable need to vomit what was built up in the esophagus that, due to the excessive stretching of the esophageal walls, is easily released without heaving.
+This cycle is so that little to practically no food reaches the small intestines to have its nutrients be absorbed into the bloodstream, leading to progressive weight loss, anorexia, eventual starvation, and death, the final of which may not always be listed as "death by achalasia", contributing to the already inaccurate or inconclusive count of deaths caused by the disease, not to mention the variable of other medical factors that could accelerate death of an achalasia patient's already weakened body.